 Figure 2.
 The main chain of the MWR instrument model diagram.
 The main chain displays the process of producing a geophysical product from the MWR instrument measurements.
-The process A (from raw voltages to calibrated brightness temperature Tb) is treated in this document.
-The process B is treated in three children documents.
+The process A (from raw voltages to calibrated brightness temperature Tb) is treated in the parent document.
+The process B is treated in three children documents, of which this is one.

-Instrument description 3
+3 Instrument description

 Ground-based microwave radiometers (MWR) are instruments calibrated to measure the natural down-welling thermal emission from the atmosphere.
-The quantity measured by a MWR is atmospheric radiance [W/($m^2 \cdot sr \cdot Hz$)], which is typically converted into brightness temperature (T_B, [K]) to adopt more familiar units.
+The quantity measured by a MWR is atmospheric radiance $[W/(m^2 \cdot sr \cdot Hz)]$, which is typically converted into brightness temperature (T_B, [K]) to adopt more familiar units.